MitkoTschimev/jsdoc-webpack-plugin/README.md

 There are two ways how this plugin recognizes the files

 1. It takes the information from the jsdoc config file "source.include"
-2. If no "source.include" provided, it takes the whole files from your bundles
+2. If no "source.include" provided, it takes the whole files from your bundles and creates a temporary file